Black Holes as Catalysts for Cosmic String Detection and Axion Dark Matter Genesis: Abstract

 \section{Abstract}

 {The global $U_{PQ}(1)$ (Peccei-Quinn) symmetry, introduced to resolve the strong CP problem, predicts the existence of the axion—a pseudo-Nambu-Goldstone boson that is also a leading candidate for dark matter.
 The spontaneous breaking of this symmetry produces global strings, which decay by radiating massive axions and gravitational waves.In this study, we investigate the decay of cosmic axion strings around a Schwarzschild black hole, estimating the energy radiated due to string contraction as well as the decay timescales of the string loops.
 For primordial black holes (PBHs) with masses as small as $10^{-16} M_\odot$, the total radiated energy by the string is found to be on the order of $10^{27}$ GeV, encompassing both axion emission and gravitational waves.
 A key finding is that the presence of a central black hole significantly accelerates the decay of cosmic string loops, substantially reducing their lifetimes.
-We present these results as an initial assessment of whether axion radiation from PBH–cosmic string systems could contribute to the dark matter content in galactic halos and highlight the decay time as an important observational signature.
-Further detailed modeling is required to fully clarify the role of this mechanism in cosmic dark matter.}
+We present these results as an initial estimate of axion radiation from PBH–cosmic string systems along with the decay time as an important observational signature for axions strings.}

 \keywords{Cosmic Strings, Axions, Peccei-Quinn Symmetry, Black holes, Dark Matter, Gravitational Waves}